Intro-Sci-Comp-UIowa/biol-6298-sheikhsofia/analysis/README.md

 ### Control file

 The control file (.ctl) is used to indicate input and output files, and parameters used.
-Seqtype specifies the type of data- codon or amino acoid.
+Seqtype specifies the type of data- codon or amino acid.